marcdjulien/akai-force-depot/python/README.md

 # Python on the Akai Force
 Instructions for running python on the Akai Force.
-This assumes you have the Mockba [MockbaMod](https://github.com/MockbaTheBorg/MockbaMod) already installed and running.
+This assumes you have the [MockbaMod](https://github.com/MockbaTheBorg/MockbaMod) already installed and running.

 # Prerequisites
 * Ubuntu 20.04